SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

 1. **SharePoint Embedded Application**: Ensure that you register your application in [Microsoft Entra ID](https://entra.microsoft.com/).
 If you don't have a SharePoint Embedded application, refer to the [earlier section](#get-started-with-sharepoint-embedded).

-1. **Application (Client) ID**: Obtain the `Client ID` for your SharePoint Embedded Application.
+1. **Application (Client) ID**: Obtain the `ClientID` for your SharePoint Embedded Application.

 1. **Container Type Information**:
    - Identify the `ContainerTypeId` associated with your app’s Container Type.

 1. **Containers**:
-   - Make sure you have *at least* one Container of the same Container Type linked to your SharePoint Embedded Application.
+   - Make sure you have *at least* one Container created of the same Container Type linked to your SharePoint Embedded Application.

 ## Get started with Fluid

 ### Access App information

-You need the `ClientID` from your Microsoft Entra Application and the `ContainerTypeId` associated with the Containers created on that application.
+You need the `ClientID` from your application and the `ContainerTypeId` associated with the Containers created on that application.

 The `ClientID` is essential for acquiring the correct access tokens when working with Fluid Framework and documents.
-The `ContainerTypeId` is necessary for accessing Containers associated with your Microsoft Entra application.
+The `ContainerTypeId` is necessary for accessing Containers associated with your SharePoint Embedded application.

 If you used the [Visual Studio Code Extension](../getting-started/spembedded-for-vscode.md), you can [export](https://learn.microsoft.com/sharepoint/dev/embedded/getting-started/spembedded-for-vscode#export-postman-environment) your Postman Environment to easily view your both your `ContainerTypeId` and `ClientID`.

 Otherwise, you can access your `ContainerTypeId` by using the [`Get-SPOContainerType`](https://learn.microsoft.com/sharepoint/dev/embedded/concepts/admin-exp/dev-admin#viewing-of-container-types) PowerShell commandlet.
-Your `ClientID` is available in [Microsoft Entra ID](https://entra.microsoft.com/) by navigating to **Identity** > **App Registrations** > **All applications** to view your application overview.
+Your `ClientID` is available in [Microsoft Entra ID](https://entra.microsoft.com/) by navigating to **Identity** > **App Registrations** > **Applications** > **All applications** to view your application overview.